bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 You may compare costs at https://aws.amazon.com/ec2/pricing/on-demand/, but keep in mind that instances with greater resoures will finish in less time.
 After clicking on the instance type you want to use, click on "Next: Configure Instance Details" at the bottom of the screen.

-1. Configure the IAM role
+1. Configure the IAM role.
 On the page that opens, choose "SSMRole" from the drop-down menu next to "IAM role."

 1. Add EBS storage.